Virginia Court Records

 Driving records in Virginia contain information about an individual’s traffic convictions, traffic accidents, driver’s license suspension, revocations, and cancellations.
 It also confirms the status of a person’s driver’s license and any points incurred on the license.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any state government agency, these websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for specific or multiple records.
+To begin using such a search engine on a third-party or government website, interested parties typically provide:

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+- The location or assumed location of the record or person involved.
+This includes information such as the city, county, or state in which the person resides or was accused.

-Third-party sites are independent from government sources, and are not sponsored by these government agencies.
+Third-party sites are independent from government sources and are not sponsored by these government agencies.
 Because of this, record availability on third-party sites may vary.

 How to Find Driving Records in Virginia?

 The Virginia Department of Motor Vehicles (DMV) maintains a repository of driving records in the state.
 Driving records in Virginia are of six different types concerning the requestor.
 Interested persons may obtain archived driving documents in Virginia online or in person.
 To access Virginia driving records electronically, create an account through the Virginia Department of Motor Vehicles (DMV) by entering the required details.
-For in-person requests, the requester must send a written application or complete Information Request (form CRD–93) and pay the necessary fee.
+For in-person requests, the requester may need to send a written application or complete Information Request (form CRD–93) and pay the necessary fee.
 Details to be included in the request are full name, address, social security number, and reason for requesting the record.
-Send mail requests for Virginia driving record to:
+Send mail requests for Virginia driving records to:

 Virginia Department of Motor Vehicles